 My research interests revolve around questions of state-society relations, state transformation, governance, political

-politics, political economy and international relations of Southeast Asia, China and the Asia-Pacific more generally,
+economy, sovereignty and intervention.
+I have written extensively on Southeast Asia, China and the Asia-Pacific more

 Working in the tradition of critical, historical-sociological approaches in International Relations, my work draws out the

 importance of domestic and transnational social conflict and political economy for international politics.
 From an